UuqV/kathryn-lovell-tech/content/blog/2017-02-22-which-team-will-be-the-professional-counter-strike-champion-an-investigation-into-pagerank/index.md

 ---
-title: "Which team will be the Professional Counter Strike Champion? // An investigation into PageRank."
+title: "Which team will be the Professional Counter Strike Champion?"
 description: "An investigation into PageRank."
 date: "2017-02-22"
 ---